 - Eat less and achieve weight loss by helping to control your appetite and suppress hunger.

-The best in brain health research, Mend is a Nootropic blend that includes all natural relaxation and calming nutrients that decrease stress and anxiety, and optimize recovery.
+Mend is a Nootropic blend that includes all natural relaxation and calming nutrients that decrease stress and anxiety, and optimize recovery.
 Mend is excellent for recovering from daily stressors, repairing damaged neural tissue, and achieving deep, restorative sleep.
 Take with you on the go in a convenient capsule form.

 What are customers saying about Mind and Mend?